 In Islam, the Qur’an claims that Jesus did not get crucified.
 How does the Qur’an compare to Daniel’s time-based texts?

-Since the Qur’an does not foretell of specific events that will occur on precise dates, centuries into the future, we discern that the Qur’an comes from a being locked inside time and space.
+First, the Qur’an does not foretell of specific events that will occur on precise dates, centuries into the future.
+We discern that the source of the Qur’anic texts comes from a being that time and space control.
+Therefore, the spiritual being that revealed the Qur’an to Mohammad is not the Creator of the universe.
 Logic demands that we declare that Allah, as revealed in the Qur’an, is a spiritual deceiver.
-What truly makes this stand out is the fact that the Qur’an emphatically denies Jesus ever got on the cross.

 Scriptures that foretell of specific future events to occur on precise times, centuries into the future must come from a Being, who exists outside the control of time and space.
 Now we can discern and isolate spiritual truth for the End-Times.
 This evidence shows the weak footing of non-Christian worldviews.
-This knowledge provides a foundation for global evangelism relative to all other belief systems.
+This knowledge provides a foundation for global evangelism relative to all other belief systems, including Atheism.

 Or read the same information in the title:

 Perhaps you would like to know WHY I write these materials.
 If you like Twilight Zone stories, read book one in the Expect to Live Forever book series: